ucsf-wynton/wynton-website-hpc/docs/support/index.md

   * On emails, please use 'Reply All' in all your correspondence.
   * Don't include screenshot images; cut-and-paste text from the console.
   * If you have problems with jobs (e.g. not running or given errors), make sure to include the job IDs of the job you need help on.
-  * Never include PHI or other sensitive data in unencrypted emails or slack channels.
+  * Never include PHI or other sensitive data in unencrypted emails or Slack channels.
 If you need to include sensitive data, use the UCSF encrypted email system (invoke by including "Secure:" at the start of the email subject line.)
-Do not include sensitive data in your slack posts.
+Do not include sensitive data in your Slack posts.

 ---